SternerLab/Authority/r_table/reference_sets/README.md

 2. article_non_match_set
 3. name_mixed_set

-The folder **SQL** contains sql files used to create the above sets and store them in the database as views to reuse the results later.
+The folder **sql** contains sql files used to create the above sets and store them in the database as views to reuse the results later.

 # Usage
 ```bash